blake-hamm/blake-hamm/README.md

 - 👋 Hi, I’m @blake-hamm
-- 🧰 I'm a Machine Learning Engineer at Fidelity.
+- 🧰 I'm a Machine Learning Engineer at phData.
 - 👀 I’m interested in Data, Machine Learning, MLops, Kubernetes, GitOps and Security.
 - 🌱 I’m learning NixOS, Argo and networking on my homelab.
 - 💞️ I’m looking to collaborate on Machine Learning projects applied to economics, environmental studies or security.